HackBulgaria/Frontend-JavaScript-1/week3/world_cup/problems.md

 ## 8. Team information
 You don't have to a screenshot for that.
 Use the power to make a separate page for every team, that shows information about team's matches.
 Look closely to the API and decide how to implement that.
 Make the interface as nice as possible.

-## 9. Compear Teams
+## 9. Compare Teams
-Make a separate page for compearing teams.
+Make a separate page for comparing teams.
 You may add more then 2 teams.
 Choose them with drop down menus.
-Make the green and red coloring while compearing.
+Make the green and red coloring while comparing.
 ![World Cup Problem2 Hack Bulgaria](screenshot2.png?raw=true)